funsafe-math/PI_solutions/README.md

 # Solutions to Imperative Programming
+## Features
+- Auto-generate test cases
+- Test cases can be run in debugger

 ## Example usage:
 ### Assume you have work file `vec.pdf`
 - Put the `vec.pdf` file into the `zadania/` directory
 - Put your solution file `vec-sol.c` into the `src/` directory
 - Generate test cases - run the provided python script `python generate_testcases.py zadania/vec.pdf vec`
+- Auto-test using CTest
+  (Just run `ctest --build-and-test` in the `build` directory)
 - Optionally you can place the `vec-template.c` file in the `template` directory

 ### Before posting questions, look at the `vec.c` example